best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/Hive-Partitions.md

 ## Hive Buckets

-Similiar to partitioning, bucketing can be used as a way to optimize data by segregating it into different files and hence preventing the shuffle operation.
+Similiar to partitioning, bucketing can be used as a way to optimize data by segregating it into different files and hence preventing the shuffle operation (for more information on shuffling please see the section on [Shuffling](https://best-practice-and-impact.github.io/ons-spark/spark-concepts/shuffling.html)).
 With bucketing, data is split into a fixed number of buckets according to a hash function performed on the bucketing column.
 The result is then used to determine which bucket the row should go into.

 In the below diagram, we have a small dataset containing rescue data from the years 2022 to 2024.
 We have first partioned on year as it is a low cardinality column (only has 3 values), thus creating 3 partitions.
 We have then created 3 buckets on incidentnumber which is high cardinality as it contains many unique values.
 This means 3 buckets are created on each of the partitions.
 Records are assigned to each bucket based on their hash.
 For simple illustration purposes a single number has been used to represent the hash, but in reality this would be a long string of random characters.